Posted 23 March 2020

 In addition, we benefit from a distributed work force across multiple global locations including the Americas, Europe and Asia-Pacific.
 Employees can provide support to affected regions remotely.
 We are also continuing to work closely with critical suppliers to limit any impact to our supply chain, including continuing to provide them with forecasting information.

-We continue to monitor the situation and events as they unfold and will keep you informed of our plans and approach.
+We continue to monitor the situation and events as they unfold.